gracefulife/clova-developer-guide/en/DevConsole/Guides/CEK/Register_Interaction_Model.md

 When CEK sends user request information to the extension, you must [define the interaction model](/Design/Design_Guideline_For_Extension.md#DefineInteractionModel) in advance on how to analyze user utterances and which format to use for sending them.
 The interaction model is a schema that has standardized the requests to be received by the [custom extension](/CEK/Guides/Build_Custom_Extension.md).

 You can register the interaction model after [registering the extension](/DevConsole/Guides/CEK/Register_Extension.md) on the Clova developer console.
-In the CEK menu, click the **{{ book.DevConsole.cek_edit }}** button of the extension to register an interaction model as shown below.
+In the CEK menu, press the **{{ book.DevConsole.cek_edit }}** button of the extension to register an interaction model as shown below.

 ![](/DevConsole/Resources/Images/DevConsole-Interaction_Model_Menu.png)